 Apart from the high engraving speed, laser power, and compatibility, there is something else that helps the xTool F1 to be different from its competitors.

 Let us first talk about its preview speed.
-The F1 comes with one click preview feature with a preview speed of 12000 mm/s (scan) and 8000 mm/s (outline).
+The F1 comes with one one-click preview feature with a preview speed of 12000 mm/s (scan) and 8000 mm/s (outline).
 Since it’s a handheld laser engraver, a higher preview speed is very useful in ensuring the position accuracy & engraving precision.
 In simple words, F1 shows the replica preview on its upper screen, which helps the user to understand what’s going on underneath.
-Moreover, the preview speed of F1 is way above what the LaserPecker offered for their earlier versions having 8858 inches per minute.
+Moreover, the preview speed of F1 is way above what LaserPecker offered for their earlier versions having 8858 inches per minute.

 Besides, focusing flexibility is a great introduction by the F1 which allows you to set both auto and manual focus for the engraving works.
 In the early days, laser engravers struggled to set focus while the variable depth of material was used for engraving.
-This problem not harmed the efficiency of engravings but also destroyed the said precision or accuracy level consequencing negative user experiences as well.
+This problem not only harmed the efficiency of engravings but also destroyed the said precision or accuracy level resulting in negative user experiences as well.
 In F1, it doesn’t even matter if you are feeding a quarter-inch thick wood or a 5-inch thick wood for engraving.
 The machine itself detects the laser head distance and sets the focus automatically as per the accuracy level of 0.002 mm.

 As said earlier, the F1 comes with other amazing features while being a handheld laser engraver.
 For example, there is a protective shield that fully makes the machine laser leakproof.
 This machine is a portable version that still protects the surroundings from harmful laser rays.
-In addition, the user can set their own password to stop unauthorized access to this laser machine.
+In addition, the user can set their password to stop unauthorized access to this laser machine.
 It directly affects the safety of other people in the family.

 An intelligent smoke and overheat detection feature is there that ensures further health & safety concerns.
 However, the smoke purifier would cost much as this is offered at a higher price.